-Full Series Review: Attack on Titan
+Anime Review: Attack on Titan (Season 1)

-Attack on Titan is also about war, how not only is war hell, but it's especially bad when you know so little about your enemy.
-The Titans are scary because they're mysterious, and whenever humans think they have them all figured out, something new happens that throws humanity a curve ball.
-And people die.
-I think that this is also a universal human fear, fear of the unknown and unknowable.
+Attack on Titan is also about war, how not only is war hell, but it's especially bad when you know little about your enemy.
+The Titans are scary because they're mysterious.
+Whenever humans think they have them all figured out, something new happens that throws humanity a curve ball.
+And people die.This is also a universal human fear, fear of the unknown and unknowable.
 Since we have rational minds that want to have all the answers, the unknown is an element in almost all horror stories.

 It appeals to the American youth's obsession with zombie apocalypse, survival, and war stories.
-I think its also so appealing because it's about retaining hope in a truly harsh world where anyone can die at any time.
-It also doesn't waste the audience's time, each action happens for a reason, each conversation is important, and each flashback is crucial to understanding the characters as they presently are.
-The action sequences are also beautifully animated, and I think the maneuver gear they use is an interesting and neat-looking invention on the part of the creators.
-Overall, this is a show I would recommend to most people.
+It's also so appealing because it's about retaining hope in a truly harsh world where anyone can die at any time.
+It also doesn't waste the audience's time; each action happens for a reason, each conversation is important, and each flashback is crucial to understanding the characters.
+The action sequences are beautifully animated, and the maneuver gear they use is a neat-looking invention.
+This is a show I would recommend to most people.

 But, the manga contains so much more, and the season's ending is really just the end of a fight, but it isn't that satisfying of a conclusion.
 Very little is also shown of how politics works in those inner walls, and if there are secret plots within the walls, which I'm sure there are.
 The show gets you to like the characters and care about what happens to them, and it gets you to ask questions about the world they're in, but these questions are left unanswered, at least by the end of season one.

 Attack on Titan draws in the viewer with stunning visuals, raw, visceral fighting, and some great music.
 But I have to admit, as the show progresses, it becomes less good at sustaining the attention it initially attracted.